TejaswinSingh/gpt_scraper/README.md

 # gpt_scraper

 The `gpt_scraper` is a Python script that uses Selenium and a Chrome WebDriver to interact with the OpenAI ChatGPT interface.
 It provides functionality to log in to the ChatGPT platform, send queries to the chatbot, and retrieve responses.
-The script handles various login and query-related scenarios.
+The script handles login and query part.

 ## How to Setup